Scholarships & Financial Aid

 Most assistantships are awarded through the applicant’s academic department.
 An applicant should contact the department head or graduate advisor concerning the availability of assistantships.
 Assistantship opportunities may also be found via Jobs for Aggies.

 Most assistantships require employment of 50% effort (20 hours per week).
 These positions are not allowed to work beyond 50% efforts without the approval of the Graduate and Professional School.
 Domestic and international students have different additional hour policies.
-Requirements and procedures can be viewed on the Graduate and Professional School Graduate Student Employment website.
+Requirements and procedures can be viewed on the Graduate and Professional School's Request to Work Additional Hours webpage.

 Graduate students (domestic or international) must meet graduate assistant semester credit hour registration requirements by the census date during any semester in which they hold an assistantship.
-Minimum semester credit hour requirements based on position title and term can be viewed on the Graduate and Professional School Registration Requirements for Graduate Assistantships website.
+Minimum semester credit hour requirements based on position title and term can be viewed on the Graduate and Professional School's Registration Requirements for Graduate Assistantships webpage.

 Texas A&M does not mandate assistantships be terminated upon failure to maintain enrollment requirements after the census date.
 However, assistantships may be terminated by the employer upon failure to maintain the minimum enrollment requirement.

 Graduate students serving in GAL, GAT, GANT, and GAR positions are eligible for insurance benefits.
-More information can be viewed on the Graduate and Professional School Graduate Student Employment website.
+More information can be viewed on the Graduate and Professional School's Graduate Student Employee webpage.

 Non-resident graduate students serving in in GAL, GAT, GANT, and GAR positions, and the spouse and children, may also qualify to pay resident tuition.
-More information can be viewed on the Graduate and Professional School Non-Resident Tuition Waiver website.
+More information can be viewed on the Graduate and Professional School's Non-Resident Tuition Waiver webpage.

 According to Texas Education Code, Sec.
 54.212, a teaching assistant or research assistant of any institution of higher education, and the spouse and children of such a teaching assistant or research assistant, is entitled to register at a state institution of higher education by paying the tuition, fees and other fees or charges required for Texas residents under Section 54.051 of this code, without regard to the length of time the assistant has resided in Texas, if the assistant is employed at least one-half time in a teaching or research assistant position which relates to the assistant's degree program under rules and regulations established by the employer institution.
 Transferred and re-designated from Education Code, Section 54.063 by Acts 2011, 82nd Leg., R.S., Ch.
 359, Sec.
 1, eff.
 January 1, 2012.

-The Texas Education Code requires that all male students receiving a State waiver or exemption must provide one-time proof of Selective Service registration or a Selective Service Statement of Registration Status in order to be considered eligible.
-Documentation will be requested through the Financial Aid Portal in Howdy.
+The Texas Education Code requires that all male students (both registered and exempt) receiving state funding, waivers, or exemptions provide a one-time Selective Service Statement of Registration Status.
+Eligible students will be prompted to provide this documentation in the Financial Aid Portal at howdy.tamu.edu.

 Fellowships